-> OF INVEST ESG US EQUITY
+OFI INVEST US EQUITY

-The objective of this Sub-Fund is to outperform its reference benchmark the S&P 500 Net Total Return Index (ticker SPTR500N) by investing in U.S. equity securities, including common stocks, convertible bonds and warrants on equity securities and convertible bonds listed or dealt in on Other Regulated Markets in the U.S. The Sub-Fund's assets will be mainly invested as indicated above.
-The Sub-Fund's assets will mainly be invested in small to large sized US companies.
-In order to achieve its investment objective, this Sub-Fund will base its investments on fundamental financial and extra-financial research in the selection of individual securities.
+The objective of this Sub-Fund is to outperform its reference benchmark the S&P 500 Net Total Return Index (ticker SPTRNE) by investing in U.S. equity securities, including common stocks and warrants on equity securities listed or dealt in on Other Regulated Markets in the U.S. The Sub-Fund's assets will be mainly invested as indicated above.